jkjg1996/Cybertool/README.md

-This  Multitool is design to help cyber security students and ethical hackers learn their basics and progress to success.
+This  Multitool is build in python and its  designed to help cyber security students and ethical hackers learn their basics and progress to success.
 This multitool features port scanning, banner grabing, hash cracking and more.